 At Ohio Hospital for Psychiatry, our self-harm treatment center in Columbus, we center our philosophy on an understanding of the fact that all of our patients have a history of life experiences that have be instrumental in forming them into the people that they are.
 We know that the problems they are currently struggling with are only a small part of who they are and who they will become.
 Our goal for everyone who begins their path to healing at our treatment center is that they will find hope and a renewed sense of contentment and well-being in a safe and confidential environment.

-Types of Treatment Offered at Our Hospital for Self-Harm
+Types of Self Harm Treatment Offered at Our Hospital in Columbus

 The treatment options at our hospital in Columbus focus on the implementation of an interdisciplinary approach.
 Our highly trained and qualified staff consists of a psychiatrist, social workers, therapists, nurses, mental health associates, STNA’s, recreation therapists, art therapists, and dieticians.
 Each and every member of our team is dedicated to providing compassionate care for all of our patients while working towards meeting the individual needs presented by each patient.
 Some of the treatment methods that are incorporated into this individualized care include: